-- Australian citizen (as from 1st January 2013 Australian citizens commencing their studies must undertake at least one subject in Australia)
+- Australian citizens undertaking at least one subject in Australia

-- Permanent humanitarian visa holder living in Australia for the duration of your program
+- Permanent humanitarian visa holders living in Australia for the duration of the program

-- Permanent visa holder who is enrolled in bridging study for overseas-trained professionals and living in Australia for the duration of the program.
+- Permanent visa holders who are enrolled in bridging study for overseas-trained professionals and living in Australia for the duration of the program.

 - New Zealand citizens who meet the eligibility requirements.

-If you have received an offer from Bond University and have your Student Identification Number (SID) you can submit a FEE-HELP application on-line using your eStudent account
+If you have received an offer from Bond University and have your Student Identification Number (SID) you can submit a FEE-HELP application online using your eStudent account as follows:

 - Select FEE-HELP form tab

-- Enter details including your tax file number (TFN) and submit the form online.
-If you have applied for a TFN but have not received it as yet, please upload you application summary and receipt from Australia Post as requested.
+- Enter details including your tax file number (TFN), Unique Student Identifier (USI) and submit the form online.
+If you have applied for a TFN but have not received it as yet, please upload you application summary and receipt from Australia Post as requested

 - DO NOT print the form as it won’t be accepted